-Standard Met: All phrases of the standard are evident and effectively implemented.
+Standard Met: The overwhelming majority of all phrases of the standard are evident and effectively implemented.

 Standard Met with Concerns: One or more phrases of the standard are not evident or are ineffectively implemented.

 Standard Not Met: Significant phrases of the standard are not evident or are so ineffectively implemented that it is not possible to see the standard implemented in the program.

-In all cases where a standard is Met with Concerns or Not Met, the team will provide specific information about the rationale for its judgment and how the institution was deficient in garnering a Met finding on the standard.
+In all cases where a standard is Met with Concerns or Not Met, the team will provide specific information about the rationale for its judgment and how the institution was deficient in garnering a finding of Met on the standard.

 X. Writing the Team Report

 The report should be written with this purpose in mind: to inform the COA about the extent to which an institution and its educator preparation programs satisfy applicable standards and to support the COA in rendering an accreditation decision.
-Basic declarative prose utilizingsimple sentences, active verbs, and clearly defined subjects.
+A well-written report includes simple sentences, active verbs, and clearly defined subjects.
 Findings should be supported by evidence collected by the team during the visit.
-The report should contain specific comments about the group's judgments of program quality, and strengths or deficiencies.
-The team lead will edit the final draft of all report sections for clarity, coherence, and uniformity.
+The report should contain specific comments about the team’s judgments of program quality, and strengths or deficiencies.
+The team lead and consultant will edit the final draft of all report sections for clarity, coherence, and uniformity.

-Chapter Eight provides guidance to teams about how to determine whether the standards findings suggest a recommendation for Accreditation, Accreditation with Stipulations, Accreditation with Major Stipulations, Accreditation with Probationary Stipulations or Denial of Accreditation.
+Chapter Eight provides guidance to teams about how to determine whether the standards findings suggest an overall recommendation for Accreditation, Accreditation with Stipulations, Accreditation with Major Stipulations, Accreditation with Probationary Stipulations, or Denial of Accreditation.

 XI.
 Concluding the Visit

-When the draft summary report is finished and ready for presentation, team members should prepare to return home.
-Prior to departure, team members must leave drafts of their complete reports with the state consultant.
-If at all possible, expense forms should also be completed and left with the state consultant.
-The expense form allows the state to reimburse the team members for out-of-pocket expenses associated with the site visit.
-Shortly after the visit, team members will be contacted electronically to complete an evaluation.
+When the draft summary report is finished and ready for presentation, team members have completed their responsibilities associated with the accreditation site visit..
+Prior to completing the site visit, team members must leave peer-edited drafts of their complete reports with the consultant.
+If at all possible, expense forms should also be completed and left with the consultant.
+The expense form allows the state to reimburse the team members for specified out-of-pocket expenses associated with the site visit.
+Shortly after the visit, team members will be contacted to complete an evaluation.
 The evaluation is part of the accreditation system’s on-going improvement process as described in Chapter Thirteen.
 The state consultant will collect interview notes and any other documentation that was generated during the site visit.

 Concluding Activities and Team Report

 The presentation of the team summary report is typically held during the late morning or early afternoon of the last day of the site visit.
-The Summary Report is a summary of all findings regarding program standards, listing what standards were met, met with concerns, or not met, as well as a rationale for all standards less than fully met.
-The summary report will also include the team’s recommendation to the COA and draft language for any and all stipulations that the institution must address within one year or less of the visit/COA action.
+The summary seport is a summary of all findings regarding program standards, listing what standards were Met, Met with Concerns, or Not Met, as well as a rationale for all standards less than fully met.
+The summary report will also include the team’s overall accreditation recommendation to the COA and draft language for stipulations that the institution must address within one year or less of the visit/COA action.
 The findings are presented to the institution’s unit lead and appropriate directors by the team lead and state consultant in a closed session.
 A copy of the team findings are left with the institution lead.
 The site visit team holds a public presentation of the team findings after the closed session.
 The format of this meeting is an oral presentation of the summary report by the team lead.
 Typically, the team lead reports the findings and discusses the rationale for the accreditation recommendation.
 On occasion, the team lead may invite comments from team members.
 This is not a time for the institution to debate the recommendation, submit new data, or discuss the team's judgment.